arbor-sim/arbor/doc/formats/default_parameters.rst

    ========================================  =========================  =========

 Of all possible default parameters, all but the CV policy can be specified using the JSON format.

-A valid set of default parameters must include:
+The following parameters are mandatory and must be set by the user:

   * The initial membrane potential
   * The temperature
-  * The axial resistivty
+  * The axial resistivity
   * The membrane capacitance
   * The initial internal and external concentrations of the 'ca', 'na' and 'k' ions.
   * The initial reversal potential of the 'ca', 'na' and 'k' ions.

-The reversal potential method can be:
+The reversal potential method is optional can be:

   * "constant"  (the reversal potential of an ion doesn't change during the simulation)
   * "nernst"    (the reversal potential of an ion advances accoridng to the nernst equation)
-  * any other string that represents the name of a valid nmodl mechanism which describes the progression of the reversal potential.
+  * any other string that represents the name of a valid :ref:`nmodl mechanism <mechanisms-revpot>` which describes the progression of the reversal potential.

+If the reversal potential method is not set by the user, it is automatically set to "constant".

-The JSON format has a structure similar to the following example.
+The JSON format has a structure similar to the following example:

 .. code:: JSON